JT8D-17/lockheed-l12-xplane/README.md

 # Lockheed L-12a for X-Plane 12

+**2024/12/08: This repository has been archived because an immproved release of the Lockheed 12a has been produced and is available on [X-Plane.org](https://forums.x-plane.org/index.php?/files/file/93527-lockheed-model-12a-electra-junior/)**

+&nbsp;
+&nbsp;

+**Original readme:**

 This repository offers a modified and extended version of [Steve "humbug01" Baugh's Lockheed L-12a Electra Junior](https://forums.x-plane.org/index.php?/files/file/75273-lockheed-model-12a-electra-junior/) for X-Plane 12 (with permission from the author).

 **This is for X-Plane 12 beta 14 and newer only!**